 YouTube Premium offers an ad-free streaming experience of YouTube, a YouTube Music subscription, as well as access to YouTube Original TV shows, which compare to the likes of Netflix and Amazon Prime.

 All these names and different offerings seem quite hard to keep track of, right?
 This lack of clarity translates to YouTube’s inability to draw users away from the dominant platforms in each of these markets.

 Yet, YouTube has by virtue of this diversification also shown its versatility, and Shorts is their latest demonstration of this – so will it be more successful than YouTube’s previous copycat initiatives?

 Shorts might just future-proof YouTube’s place as the hub of all video content and defeat all emerging competition.

-It’s clear that YouTube would be missing out on a trick if they didn’t try out short-form video.
+It’s clear that YouTube would be missing out on a trick if they didn’t try out the short-form videos.
 TikTok’s success has demonstrated the form’s popularity, especially with young people.
 It is easy to consume and provides succinct, bitesize entertainment.
-You don’t have to commit to watching a fifteen second video and this has been a game-changer for Instagram: their video content has been found to receive 49% higher engagement than static alternatives.
+You don’t have to commit to watching a fifteen-second video and this has been a game-changer for Instagram: their video content has been found to receive 49% higher engagement than static alternatives.